 The small biotech company is working on three drugs that alleviate symptoms of hayfever and chronic respiratory diseases, and is emblematic of the new breed of companies providing the innovation and stream of drugs that will feed the big pharma companies' supply chain.

-Smaller start-up companies have lower costs, smaller teams, more efficient working processes, high scientific expertise and the ability to recognise and produce new molecular entities that could become tomorrow's breakthrough drugs.
+Smaller start-up companies have lower costs, smaller teams, more efficient working processes, high scientific expertise and the ability to recognize and produce new molecular entities that could become tomorrow's breakthrough drugs.
 But it is the big pharma companies that have the financial might to buy or license new drugs and take them through the often expensive second and third phases of testing, with the aim of producing a viable commercial drug at the end.

 Kevin Johnson, chief executive of PanGenetics, which last November sold an experimental drug for the treatment of chronic pain for $170m to Abbott Laboratories, says: "In my view, it is easier to develop a drug in a small company, at least in the early stages.
 From there the balance of power shifts; when you get to the later stages of testing the big companies are the right ones to do that.
 It is about playing to relative strengths".